iraqooh/studentms_API/README.md

 ## Technologies Used

 - Express.js (Node.js framework)
-- XAMPP or WAMPP (Apache and MySQL stack)
+- XAMPP or WAMP (Apache and MySQL stack)
 - Sequelize (ORM for database interactions)
 - Joi (validation library)

 ## Installation

-1. [Clone](https://github.com/iraqooh/studentms_API.git) the repository: `git clone https://github.com/iraqooh/studentms_API.git`
+1. [Clone](https://github.com/iraqooh/studentms_API.git) the repository: `git clone https://github.com/iraqooh/studentms_API.git`.
-2. Install dependencies: npm install
+2. Run the following command to navigate to the project directory ```cd studentms_API```.
+3. Open the project folder in VS Code using ```code .``` and run ```npm install``` to install dependencies.
-3. Update the database credentials in config/db.js and create a MySQL database with the specified name.
+4. Update the database credentials in config/db.js and create a MySQL database with the specified name.
+Note: You may need to create the MySQL database manually if it does not exist.
-4. Launch XAMPP or WAMPP and start the Apache and MySQL database servers.
+5. Launch XAMPP or WAMPP and start the Apache and MySQL database servers.
-5. Open the project folder in VS Code and start the Express server: ```npm start```
+6. Start the Express server: ```npm start```
-6. Access the API endpoints using a tool like Postman, Insomnia, cURL or VS Code's Thunder Client extension.
+7. Access the API endpoints using a tool like Postman, Insomnia, cURL or VS Code's Thunder Client extension.

 ## API Endpoints

-The base endpoint route is /madiland_api on localhost port 28.
+The base endpoint route is /madiland_api, accessible on localhost port 28 by default.
 Edit server.js to change the port to your desired value.

 ### Students